sindhu213/Manufacturing-Defect-Detection/README.md

 ## Features

-- **Defect Detection & Classification**: Identifies whether a product image has a defect using a TensorFlow-based model.
+- **Defect Detection & Classification**: Identifies whether a product image has a defect using a variant of MobileNets.

 - **Automated Defect Description** Uses Google’s Gemini API to describe the type and location of the defect in natural language.